πŸ«±πŸΏβ€πŸ«²πŸ½ Induction

 • I have downloaded the Slack app on my computer and phone.

-• I have logged in to the Code Your Future Intro to Coding Workspace.
+• I have logged in to the The Docs workspace.

 • I have found and joined my class channels.